jnehring/didge-lab/README.md

 If you use the system and struggle because you need more information, then please open a GitHub issue.
 I can write more documentation if there is a demand for it.

-### 4.3 How to build a didgeridoo after these specifications.
+### 4.3 How to build a didgeridoo from a geometry?

 This is out of scope for this document.
 Again I refer to [Frank Geipels Website](https://www.didgeridoo-physik.de), he wrote down some ideas.
 I am trying 3d printing but there are other ways to do it.